awsdocs/aws-batch-user-guide/doc_source/execution-IAM-role.md

 }
 ```

-An execution role is automatically created for you in the AWS Batch console first\-run experience; however, you should manually attach the managed IAM policy for tasks to allow Amazon ECS to add permissions for future features and enhancements as they are introduced\.
-You can use the following procedure to check and see if your account already has the execution role and to attach the managed IAM policy if needed\.<a name="procedure_check_execution_role"></a>
+An execution role is automatically created for you in the AWS Batch console first\-run experience\.
+However, you must manually attach the managed IAM policy to let Amazon ECS add permissions for future features and enhancements as they're introduced\.
+You can use the following procedure to check that your account already has the execution role and to attach the managed IAM policy, if needed\.<a name="procedure_check_execution_role"></a>

 **To check for the `ecsTaskExecutionRole` in the IAM console**